Tasks#

 type: list

-description: Gain values for each input channel
+desc: Gain values for each input channel

 value: [1.0, 1.2, 0.8, 1.1]

-element_type: decimal
+element_type: float

 length: 4